 Once the court has granted visitation rights, the child’s parent or guardian must ask the court to revoke the visitation through a formal court proceeding.
 Like the grandparent, the parent can only make this type of request once every two years.

-Standards for Granting Grandparent Visitation
+Standards for Granting Grandparent Visitation in Georgia

 The court may grant grandparent visitation if it finds, by clear and convincing evidence, that two requirements are met:

 - The visitation is in the best interests of the child; and

 - The child will suffer some type of harm if visitation is not permitted.

 The court will consider the child’s relationship with his or her parents and grandparents in making this determination.
 However, Georgia has no presumption in favor of grandparent visitation, as there would be if a parent were petitioning the court.

 In deciding visitation, the court will consider factors that include:

 - Whether the child has ever lived with the grandparents